rs-services/rightscale_backup/README.md

   </tr>
   <tr>
     <td>timestamp</td>
     <td>The timestamp on the backup.
-The latest <em>perfect backup</em> on or before the
+The latest <em>perfect backup</em> on or before
-this timestamp in the specified lineage will be picked for restore.</td>
+this timestamp in the specified lineage will be picked for restore.
+This attribute can be set using the Time class or the seconds since UNIX epoch (Integer)</td>
     <td></td>
     <td>No</td>
   </tr>